Keith Rivers

-Keith Rivers (born May 5, 1986) is a former American football linebacker.
-He was drafted by the Cincinnati Bengals ninth overall in the 2008 NFL Draft and also played for the New York Giants and Buffalo Bills.
-He played college football at USC.
+Keith Rivers (born May 5, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Cincinnati Bengals ninth overall in the 2008 NFL draft and also played for the New York Giants and Buffalo Bills.
+He played college football for the USC Trojans.
+After leaving football, he developed an interest in art and collection of works by contemporary artists.

 Early life

 Rivers was a decorated letterman in football at Lake Mary High School in Lake Mary, Florida.
 His awards include USA Today All-USA first team, Parade All-American, Super Prep All-American, Prep Star All-American, EA Sports All-American, Insiders.com All-American, Super Prep Elite 50, Prep Star Top 100 Dream Team, Lemming Top 10, Super Prep All-Dixie, Prep Star All-Southeast, Fox Sports Net All-South, Gatorade Florida Player of the Year and Florida Class 6A Mr. Football runner-up as a senior linebacker.
 He played in the 2004 U.S. Army All-American Bowl.

 College career

 Rivers was heavily recruited.
 Then-University of Florida coach Ron Zook, noted for his recruiting ability, made a strong push, including talking to Rivers at 2 a.m. on National Signing Day in 2003.
 In the end, Rivers selected USC; and, to cinch the pact, the Trojan coaching staff committed to bestowing Rivers, a worthy future player, with the famed USC linebacker jersey # 55 to wear during his Trojan career, which is selectively awarded and has traditionally been given to a promising linebacker with the potential of becoming a USC football and NFL great, and includes past Trojan and NFL star players, all members of the so-called USC linebacker "Club 55", such as Junior Seau, Willie McGinest and Chris Claiborne.

 USC linebacker coach Ken Norton Jr nicknamed Rivers "the Shark" for his aggressive play on the field, juxtaposed to his polite demeanor off of it.